MikeCalabro/MLB-strikeouts-2020/README.md

 # Important Files

-data_playground.R - where I experiment with queries and functions, and where I did the work to create full_savant_data.csv Messiness - 8/10
+data_playground.R - where I experiment with queries and functions, and where I did the work to create full_savant_data.csv.
+Messiness - 8/10

 journey_to_insight.Rmd - displays my process of looking through the data looking for trends.
 Messiness - 6/10

 **useful_charts.Rmd - cleanly displays the most notable charts I created in journey_to_insight, along with new plots.
-Each plot is linked to a specific hypothesis that I was looking into** **Messiness - 2/10**
+Each plot is linked to a specific hypothesis that I was looking into**.
+**Messiness - 2/10**

 # What Data did you use?